yujianke100/HBR-AutoBeat/README.md

 [Run it without setting up a Python environment](https://github.com/yujianke100/HBR-AutoBeat/releases/download/v2.0/HBR-AutoBeat.exe).

-**The script will fail due to the red visual effects when the game is about to fail.**

 ### Test Environment
 - **Operating System**: Windows 11
 - **Screen Resolution**: 1440p (Also tested under 1080p)